elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-podsecuritypolicies.md

   fsGroup: <GID> # Default 1
 ```

-1. Sysctls may still be denied by the kubelet.
+1. Sysctls may still be denied.
 1. Allows both host network and host ports.
 1. Must be configured in the container image or security context.